Way-to-Front-end-Developer/Version-Control-System/Git/basic.md

 Main commands:

-`cd`  - to change this current working directory
+`cd`  - changes the current working directory.
+`mkdir` - makes a new directory.
 `ls`  - command that lists the file contents of a directory.
 `dir` - in Command Prompt to list all of the files and folders in the current directory.
 `clear` - clear the terminal.